DoubleCookies/DoubleCookies/README.md

 My name is Igor — and I like programming, eating cookies, checking statistics and other things!

 ### Skills
-- Have about 5 years of experience with Java, Spring and some testing tools like Junit and Mockito;
+- Have about 5.5 years of experience with Java, Spring and some testing tools like Junit and Mockito;
-- Have some experience with JS, TS and React;
+- Have about 2 years of experience with frontend technologies like JS, TS and React;
 - Also studied C# and *scary* things like C++ and ASM but almost don't use it.

 ### What I'm working on GitHub